Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

 ---

 **Note**: This system replaces the previous file-based upload order approach.
-All order management is now database-driven using PostgreSQL and SQLAlchemy for improved reliability, scalability, and integration with BIOMERO workflows.
+All order management is now database-driven using PostgreSQL (BIOMERO.db) and SQLAlchemy for improved reliability, scalability, and integration with BIOMERO.

 ## Data Access Architecture